raspberrypilearning/edit-the-web/en/step_4.md

 ## Adding Lists and Images

-Make your website look more interesting using with lists and images.
+Make your website look more interesting with lists and images.

 Lists are useful for grouping related information together and displaying it in a way that is easy to understand.
 Lists can be unordered like bullet points or ordered using numbers or letters.